 First things first; we’ll start with the HKS oil pump.
-(The author uses an upgraded oil pump, take a look at this very detailed technical look into Why the Nissan Oil Pump Fails.)
-Here are two shots of the housing and rotor cover, all cleaned up and ready to install.
+(The author uses an upgraded oil pump, take a look at this very detailed technical article about: Why the Nissan Oil Pump Fails) Here are two shots of the housing and rotor cover, all cleaned up and ready to install.
 In addition to having much larger gears than the stock pump, the HKS pump also has ducts to bring oil to the rear of the rotors, as well.
 This greatly improves oil flow into the pump, reducing cavitation.

 Here’s the rotors installed.
 The stock pump is a true Gerotor, where the HKS and most aftermarket pumps are more of a Duocentric rotor design.